Teaching

 Courses Taught:

-Histories of Disease and Healing (scheduled for Spring 2023 at Holy Cross)
+Histories of Disease and Healing

 Experiences of disease and healing, as Covid-19 has shown, are inseparable from social, political, economic, and environmental circumstances.
 Taking a global historical approach, this course examines diverse human diseases (malaria, pellagra, influenza, HIV/AIDS) and one livestock disease (rinderpest) to better understand these circumstances.
-Two general inquiries will guide our studies: 1) How have varied social groups such as rich and poor and men and women experienced disease and healing across time and space?
+Two general inquiries guide our studies: 1) How have varied social groups such as rich and poor and men and women experienced disease and healing across time and space?
 2) How have research, policies, and treatments been produced and circulated?
-We will explore different places and time periods, from rinderpest in 1890s Africa to the global AIDS pandemic.
+Students explore different places and time periods, from rinderpest in 1890s Africa to the global AIDS pandemic.
 Materials include historical scholarship, medical and scientific reports, literature, and film.

 Global Environmental History